Improving control over unobservables with network data: Improving control over unobservables using network data

 The lemma, proven in the appendix, provides conditions under which the sizes of potential comparison groups grow to infinity.
-It also specifies the rates at which the probabilities of forming a connection up to the $M$-th or having more than $c$ friends in common decrease under \textit{asymptotic homophily}, and when all corresponding counts go to infinity.
-With overlap, the lemma ensures the number of treated and untreated connections both grow to infinity.
+It also specifies the rates at which the probabilities of forming a connection up to the $M$-th or having more than $c$ friends in common decrease under asymptotic homophily.
+With overlap, the lemma ensures the number of treated and untreated connections both grow to infinity when $\lambda = \infty$.
+In the exact sparsity case, \textit{i.e.} when $\lambda$ is finite, the number of connections remains naturally bounded.
+Although growing the size of the comparison group is still feasible, \textit{e.g.} by letting $M$ grow with the sample size, this case will require special care because identification may also be affected.

-The condition in the lemma states that $w_n$ must not vanish too fast to ensure that connections are still being formed.
-The formal criterion analyses the integral $\int_{\mathds{R}^d}w_n(\Vert x\Vert) f(x+x_i) \ dx$, suggesting that link functions that do not depend on network size or vanish uniformly slowly enough such as $w_n(x) = {s_n}^{-1} g(x)$ induce unbounded friend counts.
+The condition in the lemma states that $w_n$ must not vanish too quickly to ensure that connections are still being formed.
+The formal criterion analyzes the integral $\int_{\mathds{R}^d}w_n(\Vert x\Vert) f(x+x_i) \ dx$, suggesting that link functions that do not depend on network size or vanish uniformly slowly enough such as $w_n(x) = {s_n}^{-1} g(x)$ induce non-trivial or unbounded friend counts.
 Basically, individuals must not become too selective too quickly to ensure that they keep forming connections.
-This is natural in many networks (\textit{e.g.}, friendship network) as the expected degree is often viewed as only slowly increasing.
-In the \textit{asymptotic homophily} framework, this means $n {s_n}^{-d}$ increases at a low rate.
+This is natural in many networks (\textit{e.g.}, friendship network) as the expected degree is often viewed as, at best, only slowly increasing.

-\textit{Asymptotic homophily} is not only consistent with a growing count, but also implies an improvement in matching quality that is absent when $w_n$ is constant or grows uniformly.
+Asymptotic homophily also implies an improvement in matching quality that is absent when $w_n$ is constant or grows uniformly.
 Specifically, a sequence such as $w_n(x) = {s_n}^{-1} g(x)$ would stabilize the ``posterior'' distribution $f_{X_j \vert j \in \mathcal{N}(i)}$; it does not imply that people improve their average match in larger networks.
 As a result, \textit{regular asymptotic homophily} will be key in securing consistency properties.
 An important part in establishing these is the analysis of the bias

 which will be shown to disappear under various conditions.
 Specifically, the following conditions on $w_n$ will ensure that the bias vanishes.